 - 35. Manner and date of notification

 - 36. Procedures for applications

 - 37. Pre-application consultation

 - 38. Information required

 - 39. Application fees

 - 40. Grounds for refusing to accept application

 - 41. Receipt of application and commencement of application process

 - 42. Provision of additional information or documents

 - 43. Withdrawal of application or power of attorney

 - 44. Public notice in accordance with other laws and integrated procedures

-- 45. Publication of notices
+- Publication of notices

 - 46. Serving of notices

 - 47. Additional contents of notice

 - 48. Other methods of public notice

 - 49. Requirements for petitions

 - 50. Requirements for submission of comments

 - 51. Intergovernmental participation process

 - 52. Amendments before approval

 - 53. Further public notice

 - 54. Liability for cost of notice

 - 55. Right of applicant to reply

 - 56. Written assessment of application

 - 57. Decision-making period

 - 58. Failure to act within period

+Province of the Western Cape: Provincial Gazette Extraordinary 8/08

-- 59. Powers to conduct routine inspections
+59. Powers to conduct routine inspections

-- 60. Decisions on application
+60. Decisions on application

-- 61. Notification and coming into operation of decision
+61. Notification and coming into operation of decision

-- 62. Duties of agent
+62. Duties of agent

-- 63. Errors and omissions
+63. Errors and omissions

-- 64. Exemptions to facilitate expedited procedures
+64. Exemptions to facilitate expedited procedures

+CHAPTER V

-CHAPTER V CRITERIA FOR DECISION-MAKING
+CRITERIA FOR DECISION-MAKING

-- 65. General criteria for consideration of applications - 66.
-Conditions of approval
+65. General criteria for consideration of applications

+66. Conditions of approval

+CHAPTER VI

-CHAPTER VI EXTENSION OF VALIDITY PERIOD OF APPROVALS
+EXTENSION OF VALIDITY PERIOD OF APPROVALS

 67. Applications for extension of validity period

 CHAPTER VII

 MUNICIPAL PLANNING DECISION-MAKING STRUCTURES

-- 68. Municipal planning decision-making structures in respect of applications and appeals - 69.
-Consideration of applications - 70.
-Establishment of Tribunal - 71.
-Composition of Tribunal for municipal area - 72.
-Process for appointment of members for Tribunal for municipal area - 73.
-Term of office and conditions of service of members of Tribunal for municipal area - 74.
-Disqualification from membership of Tribunal - 75.
-Meetings of Tribunal for municipal area - 76.
-Code of conduct for members of Tribunal for municipal area - 77.
-Administrator for Tribunal for municipal area - 78.
-Functioning of Tribunal for municipal area - 79.
-Appeals - 80.
-Procedure for appeal - 81.
-Consideration by Appeal Authority
+68. Municipal planning decision-making structures in respect of applications and appeals

+69. Consideration of applications

+70. Establishment of Tribunal

+71. Composition of Tribunal for municipal area

+72. Process for appointment of members for Tribunal for municipal area

+73. Term of office and conditions of service of members of Tribunal for municipal area

+74. Disqualification from membership of Tribunal

+75. Meetings of Tribunal for municipal area

+76. Code of conduct for members of Tribunal for municipal area

+77. Administrator for Tribunal for municipal area

+78. Functioning of Tribunal for municipal area

+79. Appeals

+80. Procedure for appeal

+81. Consideration by Appeal Authority

 CHAPTER VIII

 PROVISION OF ENGINEERING SERVICES

-- 82. Responsibility for provision of engineering services - 83.
-Development charges and other contributions - 84.
-Land for parks, open spaces and other uses
+82. Responsibility for provision of engineering services

+83. Development charges and other contributions

+84. Land for parks, open spaces and other uses

-CHAPTER IX ENFORCEMENT
+CHAPTER IX

+ENFORCEMENT

-- 85. Enforcement
+85. Enforcement

-- 86. Offences and penalties
+86. Offences and penalties

-- 87. Serving of compliance notices
+87. Serving of compliance notices

-- 88. Contents of compliance notice
+88. Contents of compliance notice

-- 89. Objections to compliance notice
+89. Objections to compliance notice

-- 90. Failure to comply with compliance notice
+90. Failure to comply with compliance notice

-- 91. Compliance certificates

-- 92. Urgent matters

-- 93. General powers and functions of authorised employees
+General powers and functions of authorised employees

+Compliance certificates

-- 94. Powers of entry, search and seizure
+Powers of entry, search and seizure

+Urgent matters

 - 95. Warrant of entry for enforcement purposes

 - 96. Regard to decency and order

 - 97. Enforcement litigation